astralfields/dotfiles/README.md

 with them - share, copy, modify, whatever.
 Just don't post them elsewhere and say you made them.
 I use material from other people too, so I don't want to actually apply a license.

-# Credits
+# Acknowledgments

 Github usernames.

-- Airblader - author of i3-gaps, and I stole some parts of his configs.
+- Airblader - author of i3-gaps, and I stole some parts of his configs
-- emkay443 - helped with some scripts (I can't bash).
+- adi1090x - master of rice whom I stole some configs from.
+Has an incredible i3 rice, check it out!

-# TODO
+- emkay443 - a friend who helped me with bash

-In order of significance:
+- lokesh-krishna - for the Nord theme for rofi

-- [ ] write dotfiles-apply script to symlink configs to files in git folder
+# Trivia

-- [ ] find more fitting colorscheme (muted pastels don't really fit the blue glow)
+- I use this setup by keeping this repo in a folder in my $HOME, and symlinking all files from their actual locations.
+This way I can more easily keep things up-to-date on both my desktop PC and laptop, since I just need to add/commit/push changed files, and pull on the other device.
+Then I just need to change comments around since a few things differ between my laptop and desktop setups.
-- [ ] rice zathura
+- I am also  using xfce4-power-manager.
+That's because my chinaware abomination of a laptop uses some arcane technology which makes the screen brightness buttons very difficult to work with, but Xfce's power manager can do it somehow.
+I also use it on my desktop for energy saving.